 - 1. How do I become a "participant" in the Plan?
 You are eligible to participate if you are not a member of an excluded class of employees.
-You are not eligible to participate in the Plan if you are an independent contractor.
 If you are eligible to participate, you may begin to participate as soon as administratively practicable following your date of hire. - 2.
 How do I benefit from the Plan?
-You may make the following types of contributions to the Plan: - The first is a 457(b) salary deferral contribution, which is made on a pretax basis. - The second is a rollover contribution or transfer as described in Item 4 below.
+You may make the following types of contributions to the Plan: - The first is a 403(b) salary deferral contribution.
+The contribution may be made on a pretax basis or you may irrevocably designate all or a portion of it as a Roth contribution.
+A Roth contribution is includible in your gross income and subject to all applicable wage withholding requirements. - The second is a rollover contribution as described in Item 5 below.

-SALARY DEFERRAL CONTRIBUTIONS: As of the date on which you become a participant, you may begin making 457(b) salary deferral contributions.
-457(b) salary deferral contributions are a convenient way to save for your future and result in tax savings for you.
+SALARY DEFERRAL CONTRIBUTIONS: As of the entry date (see Item 1) on which you become a participant, you may begin making 403(b) salary deferral contributions.
+403(b) salary deferral contributions are a convenient way to save for your future and result in tax savings for you.
 Under current tax laws, these contributions are not considered a part of your taxable income for state and federal income tax purposes; however, they are considered as wages for FICA and FUTA taxes and are, therefore, subject to withholding with respect to the contributions.